The Unofficial Ancient Roman Monster Survival Guide

 First Spotting: Libyan Desert sprouting from the blood of Medusa’s head, and later by Cato’s army.

 Form: A two headed serpent, whose tail has the second head; however this "serpent" is about the size of a long worm.
-The addition of wings and chicken feet was reported by later sightings.ants
+The addition of wings and chicken feet was reported by later sightings.

 Food: Anything living or dead